jebeck/flux-for-dataviz/flux-dataviz.md

 - user preference <!-- .element: class="fragment" -->

 Note:
 Time is another view determinator.
-When viewing past weather data, predicted high and low temperatures and predictions of precipitation are probably not as relevant as the actual high and low temps and precipitation.
+When viewing past weather data, predicted high and low temperatures are probably not as relevant as the actual high and low temps.
 In a forecast view, on the other hand, the actual data obviously doesn't exist yet, and the predictions are highly relevant.

 User preference also comes into play.
 A new weather app I've been using lately has a preference to always display the "feels like" temperature instead of the raw temperature, for example.